-How to Play the Early Stages of an MTT
+How to Play the Early Stages of MTTs

 Scenario 1: You get involved in a big pot in the early stages of a tournament.
 You win that pot and find yourself in the top 20 of the leaderboard.
 Do you proceed cautiously or do you now try to constantly put pressure on the other players?

 Daniel Negreanu: In the early stages of an MTT you don’t have a lot of ICM pressure.
-There’s no bubble to get across, there are almost no players who have really short stacks so, realistically, the big-pot win early on doesn’t really change the way you should play.
+There’s no bubble to get across.
+And there are almost no players who have really short stacks.
+So, realistically, the big-pot win early on doesn’t really change the way you should play.

 If you play 200 big blinds in the beginning of a tournament and somehow you go up to 350 or 400 big blinds, that doesn’t really matter.